Can you see the Northern Lights in Scotland? (2024/2025)

 Best months to see the Northern Lights in Scotland

 A clear, dark winter night can give you breath-taking views of this display.
-There can be up to 18 hours of darkness in winter so as a general guide, we recommend the following months:
+There can be up to 18 hours of darkness in winter which increases your chance of seeing the aurora.
+Generally, we recommend the following months:

 • October